LeonDLotter/JuSpyce/README.md

 ## JuSpyce

-*JuSpyce* is a Python script version of the Matlab-based [JuSpace](https://github.com/juryxy/JuSpace) toolbox.
+*JuSpyce* is an advanced Python script version of the Matlab-based [JuSpace](https://github.com/juryxy/JuSpace) toolbox.
 The concept is based on the toolboxes mentioned above with the following line of thought.

 ### 1. The data: `JuSpyce.fit()`